flybywiresim/docs/docs/pilots-corner/a380x/a380x-advanced-guides/oans-btv.md

 ![Runway + exit selected](../assets/advanced-guides/oans-btv/btv-setup-selected.png)

-To finalize the setup, the auto brake mode selector knob is turned to the "BTV" option, which arms BTV (this should be checked in the PFD's FMA).
+To finalize the setup, the auto brake mode selector knob is turned to the "BTV" option, which arms BTV (this should be checked in the PFD FMA).

 ![Auto brake selector knob](../assets/advanced-guides/oans-btv/btv-abrk-selector.png)
 ![PFD FMA: BTV armed](../assets/advanced-guides/oans-btv/pfd-btv-armed.png)

 ## BTV operation after touchdown

-After touchdown of the main and nose wheel landing gears, BTV should now become active in the PFD's FMA.
-At first, BTV is going to use reversers (which of course have to be operated by the flight crew) to slow down the aircraft, then braking will become active at lower speeds.
-This is done to lower the brake temperatures, enabling a quicker turnaround.
+After touchdown of the main and nose wheels, BTV will become active and annunciated in the FMA.
+BTV monitors the deceleration of the aircraft with respect to the aircraft position and the exit selected and calculates when to start apply braking.

+Braking with BTV is quite different to standard autobrake modes, with BTV most of the braking happens very late in the landing roll and can be a bit disconcerting initially.

+This is done to minimise the energy absorbed by the brakes, lowering the brake temperatures and enabling a quicker turnaround.

 A green bar indicates the predicted stopping distance.

 ![OANS during rollout](../assets/advanced-guides/oans-btv/btv-active-stopbar.png)